yaoyi92/autoplex/README.md

 $LAMMPS_INSTALL is the conda environment for installing the lammps-python interface.
 Use `BUILD_MPI=yes` to enable MPI for parallelization.

-After the installation is completed, enter the following commands in the Python environment.
+After the installation, enter the following commands in the Python environment.
 If you get the same output, it means the installation was successful.

 ```python